robin-jiangdh/robin-jiangdh.github.io/Writerside/topics/Clickhouse/engines/kb-atomic-database-engine/kb-how-to-convert-atomic-to-ordinary.md

----
-title: "How to Convert Atomic to Ordinary"
-linkTitle: "How to Convert Atomic to Ordinary"
-description: >
-    How to Convert Atomic to Ordinary
+#How to Convert Atomic to Ordinary
----

 The following instructions are an example on how to convert a database with the Engine type **Atomic** to a database with the Engine type **Ordinary**.